sbt/sbt-eclipse/README.rst

 For sbt 0.13 and up
 ---------------------

-- Add sbteclipse to your plugin definition file.
+- Add sbteclipse to your plugin definition file(create one if doesn't exist).
 You can use either:

   - the global file (for version 0.13 and up) at *~/.sbt/0.13/plugins/plugins.sbt*
   - the project-specific file at *PROJECT_DIR/project/plugins.sbt*